slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.

-Marketers don’t convince.
+> *'Marketers don’t convince.
 Engineers convince.
 Marketers persuade.
 Persuasion appeals to the emotions and to fear and to the imagination.
-Convincing requires a spreadsheet or some other rational device. -- seth godin
+Convincing requires a spreadsheet or some other rational device.' -- Seth Godin*

 It’s much easier to persuade someone if they’re already convinced, if they already know the facts.
 But it’s impossible to change someone’s mind merely by convincing them of your point.